Noncommutative deformations and flops: Noncommutative Deformation Functors

-\begin{remark} The contraction algebra is the fundamental object in our paper, but we remark that the algebra $\Lambda_{\con}$ defined above in \ref{contraction def lambda} depends on $\Lambda$, which in turn depends on the choice of derived equivalence in \eqref{derived equivalence}.
+\begin{remark} The contraction algebra is the fundamental object in our paper, but we remark that the algebra $\Lambda_{\con}$ defined above in \ref{contraction def lambda} depends on $\Lambda$, which in turn depends on the choice of derived equivalence in \eqref{derived equivalence}; different equivalences may be obtained due to the lack of Krull--Schmidt decompositions of tilting sheaves, see \cite[3.2.7]{VdB1d}.
 In \ref{def basic algebra} we will define a contraction algebra associated to $C$ which is intrinsic to the geometry of $X$, and does not involve choices, as shown in \ref{contraction alg isos}.
-It will turn out that $\Lambda_{\con}$ will be morita equivalent, though not necessarily isomorphic, to the contraction algebra associated to $C$.
-See \ref{morita lemma}. \end{remark}
+It will turn out in \ref{morita lemma} that $\Lambda_{\con}$ will be morita equivalent, though not necessarily isomorphic, to the contraction algebra associated to $C$. \end{remark}